 LV21

-Scarabeus Aerial Theatre, established by Italian and Danish aerial performers Daniela Essart and Søren Nielsen, has created for over 30 years visually arresting and transformative performances.
+Scarabeus Aerial Theatre, established by Italian and Danish aerial performers Daniela Essart and Søren Nielsen, has for over 35 years created visually arresting and transformative performances.
+Their work merges aerial skills with visual theatre and choreographed movement in site-specific, immersive and touring performances.

 Estuary Festival is supported by